fotiosb/OTT_Stream_Discoverer/README.md

 All parsing and URL-encoding is done in pure bash — no external dependencies.
 📁 Project Structure
-Bashott-stream-discoverer/
+textott-stream-discoverer/
-├── README.md
+├── README.md                          ← You are here
 ├── A_Current_Overview_of_Network_Service_Discovery_Protocols.pdf
-├── utils.sh
+├── utils.sh                           ← Shared functions
 ├── dial-detect.sh
 ├── mdns-detect.sh
 ├── firetv-detect5.sh